 This slow cooker chicken chili is relatively light compared to the classic beef or pork chili.
 Boneless chicken breasts and canned beans make the dish super easy and convenient.
 After prepping the ingredients, simply add them to the crockpot and let it cook.
 Your home will be filled with wonderful smells as the chili cooks, totally hands-off.

-Chicken chili will serve a small crowd but it also keeps well.
-It tastes even better the next day, and you can freeze any excess for a quick meal another day.
-Serve with your favorite toppings like cheese and sour cream along with corn chips or cornbread and you have a complete meal.
+Chicken chili will serve a small crowd, but it also keeps well.
+It tastes even better the next day, and you can freeze any excess for a quick meal on another day.
+Serve with your favorite toppings, like cheese and sour cream, along with corn chips or cornbread, and you have a complete meal.